rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 ### 3. Webpack configuration is extremely pluggable

-There's a reason Webpack configuration has such a high barrier to entry: Webpack is the ultimate delegator.
+There's a reason webpack configuration has such a high barrier to entry: webpack is the ultimate delegator.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I continue to be amazed at how many learners seem to almost deliberately avoid reading the actual official docs for the tools they&#39;re trying to use.
 I keep seeing folks asking for Udemy courses and &quot;best tutorials&quot; and stuff.<br><br>Why do people avoid reading actual docs?</p>&mdash; Mark Erikson (@acemarke) <a href="https://twitter.com/acemarke/status/1213898963679633411?ref_src=twsrc%5Etfw">January 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Coming from Rails, which famously values "convention over configuration", the ergonomics of setting up a Webpack configuration cause discomfort.
+Coming from Rails, which famously values "convention over configuration", the ergonomics of setting up a webpack configuration cause discomfort.
 It aims to be extremely flexible and extensible; to that end, it succeeds superbly.
-To serve this goal, Webpack provides a large array of [configuration options](https://webpack.js.org/configuration/).
-On top of that, most Webpack configurations bring in a number of loader and plugins, each of which have their own configuration requirements.
+To serve this goal, webpack provides a large array of [configuration options](https://webpack.js.org/configuration/).
+On top of that, most webpack configurations bring in a number of loader and plugins, each of which have their own configuration requirements.

-Faced having to learn Webpack, Babel, PostCSS, not to mention, Webpacker's abstractions around Webpack, it's no wonder we're intimidated.
+Faced having to learn webpack, Babel, PostCSS, not to mention, Webpacker's abstractions around webpack, it's no wonder we're intimidated.
 That's a lot to wrap your head around.

-One of Webpacker's goals, in a similar fashion to [create-react-app](https://github.com/facebook/create-react-app) and the [vue-cli](https://cli.vuejs.org/), is to provide a Webpack config with sane defaults, i.e. the "convention".
+One of Webpacker's goals, in a similar fashion to [create-react-app](https://github.com/facebook/create-react-app) and the [vue-cli](https://cli.vuejs.org/), is to provide a webpack config with sane defaults, i.e. the "convention".
 Depending on your project's needs, these "out-of-the-box" setups may get you quite far.
 Unfortunately, for any non-trivial modification, like getting a large legacy library to work with global variables or optimizing your build time by splitting out vendor dependencies, developers must be prepared to dive into the documentation and search for answers far and wide on StackOverflow and Medium.

 ![I'm not sure if I'm a good developer or good at googling](blog/good-developer-or-good-at-googling.png)

 ### 4. Bonus: Webpack is a powerful tool

-I've grown to love Webpack and, I admit, this appreciation was hard-earned.
-As I've gotten over the initial hurdles of making my Webpack config work for my projects, I've come to value a number of Webpack's benefits, including optimizing bundle size through [tree-shaking](https://webpack.js.org/guides/tree-shaking/), code splitting via [asynchronous dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) and the [split chunks plugin](https://webpack.js.org/plugins/split-chunks-plugin/) and support for [preloading and prefetching](https://webpack.js.org/guides/code-splitting/#prefetchingpreloading-modules).
+I've grown to love webpack and, I admit, this appreciation was hard-earned.
+As I've gotten over the initial hurdles of making my webpack config work for my projects, I've come to value a number of webpack's benefits, including optimizing bundle size through [tree-shaking](https://webpack.js.org/guides/tree-shaking/), code splitting via [asynchronous dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) and the [split chunks plugin](https://webpack.js.org/plugins/split-chunks-plugin/) and support for [preloading and prefetching](https://webpack.js.org/guides/code-splitting/#prefetchingpreloading-modules).
 All of these features are virtually non-existent in the Rails asset pipeline.

-These major strengths of Webpack all boil down to improving user experience: using it effectively can help improve metrics like [Time-to-Interactive](https://calendar.perfplanet.com/2017/time-to-interactive-measuring-more-of-the-user-experience/) and [First Contentful Paint](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_paint_and_first_contentful_paint).
+These major strengths of webpack all boil down to improving user experience: using it effectively can help improve metrics like [Time-to-Interactive](https://calendar.perfplanet.com/2017/time-to-interactive-measuring-more-of-the-user-experience/) and [First Contentful Paint](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_paint_and_first_contentful_paint).
 These things matter and are ever more crucial as we lean more heavily on client-side code build rich interfaces delivered across a widening array of devices and networks.

 Webpack receives a fair number of criticisms regarding its complexity and some of its surprising traits, like the ones I highlighted here.
-To be fair, Webpack aims to solve a complex problem and solves it quite well.
+To be fair, webpack aims to solve a complex problem and solves it quite well.
 Other asset bundlers are worth your consideration, but, arguably, no other bundler has been as successful.

-As we saw in the [recent announcement from @dhh](https://twitter.com/dhh/status/1046634277985611776) and the release of Rails 6 last year, Webpack is now the default JavaScript compiler for Rails.
-Looks like Rails developers will be looking to adopt Webpack in their applications, though as we've seen today, they may be in for a few surprises.
+As we saw in the [recent announcement from @dhh](https://twitter.com/dhh/status/1046634277985611776) and the release of Rails 6 last year, webpack is now the default JavaScript compiler for Rails.
+Looks like Rails developers will be looking to adopt webpack in their applications, though as we've seen today, they may be in for a few surprises.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Webpack is now the default JavaScript compiler for the upcoming Rails 6 🎉 <a href="https://t.co/LJzCSoPfCV">https://t.co/LJzCSoPfCV</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1046634277985611776?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">webpack is now the default JavaScript compiler for the upcoming Rails 6 🎉 <a href="https://t.co/LJzCSoPfCV">https://t.co/LJzCSoPfCV</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1046634277985611776?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>